KaoriIzutani/Career-Portfolio/README.md

 <img src="/images/SubscriberDash.jpg">

  <p id="other"> <strong>Other Learned Skills:</strong>

 * My version control skills needed improvement.
 I learned a lot about version control workflow, especially with coordinating changes with other software developers, creating branches and pull requests.
 * Also, effectively communicated successes and issues using remote communication tools, such as Google Meet, Azure DevOps and Slack.
 * While it's important to show some creativity with styling and the user interface, it has to be balanced with the needs of the client (in this case, the color of the subscriber page).

 Return to:
 * <a href="#login">Login Failure Page</a>
 * <a href="#subscriber">Add Color to Subscriber Page</a>
-* <a href="#other">Other Learned Skills </a>
+* <a href="#intro">Top </a>